 Please note: page 2 of the 2014 Collection Calendar delivered to residents contains incorrect collection scheduling.
 Please refer to pages 3 - 16 for the correct schedule for curbside garbage collection.

-City Facilities will be closed on Friday, April 18 & Monday April 21 for Easter.
+City Facilities will be closed on Monday August 4 for BC Day.

 Collections for the rest of the week will not be affected.